LukeGrahamLandry/franca/devlog.md

+## lox (Apr 28)

+Feel like i need to do some project in my language to see what the biggest pain points are to decide what to work on.
+Gonna go through crafting interpreters again and keep a list of problems I have.

+Did:

+- more pointer math helper functions.
+- print negative numbers.
+- round float to int asm and print that.
+TODO: llvm

 ## out of order constants (Apr 27)

 Currently constants can bind names out of order but they still get evaluated in lexical order.